Below we answer some frequently asked questions about our functioning during the corona crisis.

 The CGRS aims to invite each applicant for a personal interview within a reasonable period of time.
 We opt for a gradual restart of the personal interviews so that the interviews are safe for everyone.

-For this reason, the CGRS will initially focus on applicants staying in a reception centre from 8 June onwards.
-The CGRS has made agreements with the reception facilites to prevent that ill or potentially infected applicants come to the CGRS.
-We will invite applicants who are staying at a private address at a later stage.
-This does not mean that we invite all applicants who are staying in a reception centre earlier than applicants who are staying at a private address.
-As soon as it is practically feasible, we will also invite applicants who are staying at a private address.
+For this reason, the CGRS will initially focus on applicants staying in a reception center.
+The CGRS has made agreements with the reception facilities to prevent that ill or potentially infected applicants come to the CGRS.

 Which measures does the CGRS take to guarantee the safety of an interview?